 - Addictions to alcohol, drugs, video games, gambling, or pornography can take hold of you if you do nothing for a long enough period of time.
 The human mind and body abhors idleness and may take you into dark territories to quell feelings of boredom, isolation, meaninglessness, and stagnation.
 Be careful.

 - You develop neurological disorders such as depression and anxiety.
 This will have a negative impact on every facet of your life.

 - You become overweight, your skin becomes pale, you develop bags under your eyes, you become more prone to infections, you age at an accelerated rate, and just look like crap overall.

-The ten habits and routines above are the foundation for getting back on track when things go horribly wrong.
+The ten habits above are the foundation for getting back on track when things go horribly wrong.
 Use them and feel like a winner – even if you are currently losing.